C Sharp syntax: Local functions

-Local functions can be defined in the body of another method, constructor or property’s getter and setter.
+Local functions can be defined in the body of another method, constructor or property's getter and setter.
 Such functions have access to all variables in the enclosing scope, including parent method local variables.
-They are in scope for the entire method, regardless of whether they’re invoked before or after their declaration.
+They are in scope for the entire method, regardless of whether they are invoked before or after their declaration.
 Access modifiers (public, private, protected) cannot be used with local functions.
-Also they do not support function overloading.
-It means there cannot be two local functions in the same method with the same name even if the signatures don’t overlap.
+They do not support function overloading, which means two local functions in the same method cannot have the same name even if the signatures don't overlap.
 After a compilation, a local function is transformed into a private static method, but when defined it cannot be marked static.

-In code example below, the Sum method is a local function inside Main method.
+In the example below, the Sum method is a local function inside Main method.
 So it can be used only inside its parent method Main: